Ovarian Cancer Clinical Trial

 Patients with brain metastases unless, asymptomatic, stable, and not requiring continuous corticosteroids at a dose of > 10 mg prednisone/day or equivalent for at least 4 weeks prior to first dose of study intervention.

-Treatment with any of the following, without adequate washout periods or time before the first dose of study intervention.
+Treatment with any of the protocol defined medications, without adequate washout periods or time before the first dose of study intervention.